siderolabs/omni-docs/content/docs/reference/cluster-templates.md

 locked: true
 install:
   disk: /dev/vda
+---
+kind: Machine
+name: 1f721dee-6dbb-4e71-9832-226d73da3841
+install:
+  disk: /dev/vda
 ```

-Each cluster template should have exactly one document of `kind: Cluster`, `kind: ControlPlane`, and `kind: Workers`.
+Each cluster template should have exactly one document of `kind: Cluster`, `kind: ControlPlane`, and any number of `kind: Workers` with different `name`s.

 Every `Machine` document must be referenced by either a `ControlPlane` or `Workers` document.